notions11/mybots/README.md

 ## Results
 Using the new weighted assignment of evolution I was able to generate the following fitness plots
 ![image](https://user-images.githubusercontent.com/15034808/225074233-1a166fc3-064b-4d1a-9c46-2a5efd9961d6.png)
 Unlike in the control experiment I only was able to run 10 iterations of 10-population 500-generation tests (10x10x500 = 50000 sims) due to time constraints.
-The average final fitness of this new weighted method was only **-5.772688401317849** which is a whole point lower than when evolution choices were completely random.
+The average final fitness of this new weighted method was only **-5.772688401317849** which is a whole point lower than when mutation choices were completely random.
 Looking into how the final products evolved it's very odd looking at the distribution

 ![image](https://user-images.githubusercontent.com/15034808/225075685-edcad64f-84b9-478b-a9e1-8f8f59afe2d8.png)
 ![image](https://user-images.githubusercontent.com/15034808/225075809-8dd04285-08ac-4633-ad2c-ad7275c315b8.png)